voronianski/melchior.js/README.md

 ### Options

-- `paths` - hash-map like object of scripts that will be loaded where keys are module names and values are paths to the files.
+- `paths` - hash-map like object of scripts that will be loaded.
+Keys are module names and values are paths to the files.

 - `shim` - object where third-party libs and traditional "browser globals" scripts are configured to declare the dependencies and set the value returned by module.

-- `timeout` - ms amount of time to wait before XHR'ed script timeouts, default `5000`
+- `timeout` - `ms` amount of time to wait before XHR'ed script timeouts, default `5000`

 _Melchior_ handles not `melchiorjs` modules like third-party libs and frameworks by wrapping them into `melchiorjs.module(pathKey)` **automatically**.
 If such framework has dependencies and they are properly added to `shim` option _Melchior_ will resolve shim's `deps` as requires to the lib.